-There are many benefits to actively participating in relevant groups.
+There are many benefits to actively participate in relevant groups.
 It allows you more access to job postings within your field, for instance.
 It also helps develop relationships that might prove personally and/or professionally rewarding.

 Just as importantly, participation in LinkedIn groups will make it that much more likely that other members will be responsive to any questions or concerns you might have.
 This includes sharing job opportunities that you might not be exposed to while drifting through the vast LinkedIn network alone.

-3. Use What LinkedIn Has To Offer
+3. Use What LinkedIn Has to Offer

 Your LinkedIn experience should never be a passive one.
 For best results, it’s imperative that you use at least some of the platform’s many great features.